Demonstrate leadership in Indigenous Relations.

 Contact Us

-Want to learn more about PAR or become a CCAB Member?
+Want to learn more about PAIR or become a CCIB Member?

-Please visit www.ccab.com for more information or contact the CCAB office in Toronto at 416-961-8663.
+Please visit www.ccib.ca for more information or contact the CCIB office in Toronto at 416-961-8663.

-Contact the CCAB office to obtain login instructions for the PAR Online Tool at 416-961-8663.
+Contact the CCIB office to obtain login instructions for the PAIR Online Tool at 416-961-8663.